TriValleyCoderDojo/beginner-web/session4/README.md

   return name;
 }
 ```

+## Using Variables
+Variables in JavaScript let you save data with associated names.
+Let's try teaching our script what our name is, since right now if we just run ``prompt("What is your name?")`` our script has no way to recall our name again.

+* In your JavaScript Inspector try: ``console.log(name);``
+* Then add ``var name = prompt('What is your name?')``
+* Now try ``console.log(name)`` in your Inspector again.
+* Why do you think these are different?
+* Be sure to delete these three lines of code when you are finished typing them so we can write our own function to get your name.

+You can name your variable almost anything, but it can't start with a number.
+Variable names also can't be any of JavaScript's [Reserved Words](http://msdn.microsoft.com/en-us/library/0779sbks.aspx)

 ## Adding Data to Your Page
 All of our JavaScript data is just stored in our JavaScript code right now.
 But what if we wanted to display our data on the website?
 Let's create a welcome message for our users.